About Us – Coming Full Circle with MadgesHatBox

 Those vintage-shopping habits carried over to my own family.
-My husband was none too pleased when I implored him to rent a van and drive for over four hours to meet a delivery truck on I95.
-He failed grasp the significance of my “deal of the century”- two sofas I purchased for $75 on a trip to Miami.
-Of course my mom was with me on that trip and I admit we didn’t put a lot of thought on just how we were going to get those sofas back to Atlanta.
-Poor Mr. Madge.
-That was just one of many “deals of the century” to come.
+My husband was none too pleased when I implored him to rent van and drive for over four hours to meet a delivery truck on I95.
+He failed grasp the significance of my “deal of the century”- two sofas I purchased for $75.00 on a trip to Miami.
+Of course my mom was with me in Miami and I admit we didn’t put a lot of thought on just how were going to get those sofas back to Atlanta.
+Poor Mr. Madge that was just one of many “deals of the century” to come.
 We still have those infamous couches!

 My mom passed away much too young in December 2000.
 Losing her meant losing my best friend and my partner in crime.
 Shopping for and wearing all of those wonderful vintage finds was too hard without her.
 So into the closet they went and I put that part of my life away.

 The beginning of 2012 found me sorting through our house for a garage sale.
 I took a deep breath and opened that closet and went through all the wonderful hats, jewelry and clothes that were stored there.
 I decided to open an Etsy shop.
 If I wasn’t going to wear any of it I wanted all these beautiful things to have good homes.
 What was the point in owning it if not to wear it?

 I named my shop Madge’s Hatbox after my maternal grandmother who was a milliner in the 1910s and 20s.
 Well the shop took off and with it I rediscovered my love of vintage – the uniqueness, affordability, quality and style.
 I regained that joyful feeling of discovering a fabulous pair of earrings or the perfect side table and realizing you are part of the chain of people who have cherished that piece.
 The reason I love vintage?
 There’s always a story.